coleifer/peewee/docs/peewee/playhouse.rst

     .. py:method:: contains(other)

-        Test whether the given JSON data contains the given JSON fragment or key.
+        Test whether the given JSON data contains the given JSON.

         Example: